 Hemp hurds are excellent for insulation, paper, and can be used as an alternative ingredient for making plastics, because of their naturally high level of cellulose.
 It is also used as a premium-quality animal bedding material due to its high absorption properties, and can be pressed into pellets to create fuel for burning.

 Hemp makes for long-lasting, comfortable textiles that can go into everything from lingerie to shirts, skirts and sweaters, to footwear, handbags and other small accessories.
 Hemp clothing is also antibacterial and antifungal – and it breathes!
-Hemp-based textiles are 100% organic, which means they are both people and planet friendly.
+Hemp-based textiles are are both people and planet friendly.

 Past participants on Hemp 2020:

 “Hemp2020 was the most concentrated and advanced program I’ve ever been to in the hemp space.
 With participants ranging from the developer of a popular hemp cultivar to product developers and marketers, the international aspect is invaluable.
 Any new investor or entrepreneur MUST attend to jump-start their knowledge and contacts.”

 – Richard Rose, The Hemp Nut Consultancy, Italy/USA.

 “A key event for international leaders of the hemp community, to forward the common goals of a stronger Industry worldwide.”

 – Haile Selassie Tefari, Hemp Service International, France